← Back to blog

-Here is the most important property in CCF's mathematical foundation.
+Here is one important property in CCF's presentation layer.
 It fits in one line:

 If M_1 and M_2 are doubly stochastic, then M_1 * M_2 is doubly stochastic.

 The set of doubly stochastic matrices is closed under multiplication.
-Apply a valid trust transfer, then another, then another.
+Apply the normalization step, then another, then another.
 A million times.
-The result is still a valid trust transfer.
-The safety guarantee at tick one is identical to the safety guarantee at tick ten million.
+The result is still doubly stochastic.
+The normalization invariant at tick one is identical to the normalization invariant at tick ten million — the mixing matrix never leaves the Birkhoff polytope under composition.

 The One-Line Proof